Lexus LS 500h performance, top speed, engine

 On the plus side, a suite of advanced technology that includes adaptive cruise control and lane-keeping assistance does make it easier for you to relax behind the wheel on a long motorway journey.
 Lexus also claims to have improved the LS' ride quality as part of the 2021 model-year updates to the car; there are changes to to the adaptive suspension on the entry-level LS version, as well as more rigid anti-roll bars and a reduction in vertical stiffness of the run-flat tyre.

 - 1VerdictThe LS 500h makes for an interesting alternative to the big German luxury saloons, but falls short on fuel-efficiency and can't match rivals for driver appeal

 - 2MPG & CO2 emissionsThe claimed fuel economy of the LS 500h beats that of non-hybrid rivals, but electric driving range is limited

-- 4Engines, drive & performance - currently readingThe Lexus LS 500h is fast on paper, but it can't match its (mainly German) luxury-saloon rivals for smoothness or comfort
+- 4Performance, engine & drive - currently readingThe Lexus LS 500h is fast on paper, but it can't match its (mainly German) luxury-saloon rivals for smoothness or comfort

 - 5Interior, dashboard & comfortAs a high-end luxury saloon, the Lexus LS 500h is unashamedly opulent and eye-catching inside, but rather fussily designed